thinkshout/thinkshout/_wonderlab/consent-based-calibration/business.md

 Which brings me back to every RFP we receive.
 Organizations and individuals are so bombarded by personalization and data collection—as well as the pressure to build a site that can actually leverage personalization software—that it’s become an unquestioned expectation, rather than a feature to be determined based on need and outcomes.
 Instead of asking what we might do differently from the start, as is the case with data collection, we most often hear organizations struggling to comply with regulations and seeking to develop complex solutions to protect data that they can’t even actually leverage effectively.

-<blockquote>Organizations and individuals are so bombarded by personalization and data collection—as well as the pressure to build a site that can actually leverage personalization software—that it’s become an unquestioned expectation, rather than a feature to be determined based on need and outcomes.</blockquote>
+>Organizations and individuals are so bombarded by personalization and data collection—as well as the pressure to build a site that can actually leverage personalization software—that it’s become an unquestioned expectation, rather than a feature to be determined based on need and outcomes.

 Consent Based Calibration is an opportunity for organizations to redefine the digital browsing experience and work with critical core audiences in a transparent way to give them what they need while clearly defining what the organization needs at the same time.